Stabile is Open Source software that helps you run a modern on-premises compute cloud with automated hardware deployment, scaling and management.

 Stabile is an Open Source software product for orchestrating hardware infrastructure.
 Stabile allows you to run regular VM's as well as pre-packaged applications and services, including Kubernetes and micro-services on your own hardware.

 The aim of Stabile is to make it as easy as possible, to turn a collection of x86-server hardware into an automated on-premises compute cloud, also known as "hyper-converged infrastructure".
 Read the documentation to learn how to get started.

 You can use Stabile on a single node like your laptop, for testing and development.
 For an internal company test or development environment, possibly scaling out to dozens or even hundreds of hardware nodes, we recommend using dedicated server hardware.

-Stabile is currently in beta-testing, and is not yet ready for production environments.
-We invite people with a techical interest in infrastructure to join the beta-program, but we do not in any way endorse using Stabile for production environments, so please don't do this for now.
+Stabile is currently in beta-testing.
+We invite people with a techical interest in infrastructure to join the beta program, but we do not in any way endorse using Stabile for production environments, so please don't do this for now.
 We assume absolutely no responsibility for data loss, security incidents, downtime or any other operational issues.

 Virtual server provisioning and management

 Stabile intelligently provisions VM's on available hardware nodes using Linux' built-in KVM hypervisor.
 VM's and associated network and storage ressources, as well as rules for backup and monitoring may be bundled in collections called Stacks.
 Using Stacks as templates, Stabile can install complex services in a matter of seconds.